 ABOUT RAFAEL

-He has spent fifty years studying music from the 10th to the 21st Century, and from a wide range of genres, including rock, jazz, blues, country, classical, Celtic and pop.
+Over the past fifty years, he has studied music spanning from the 10th to the 21st century, exploring a remarkably wide range of styles including rock, blues, country, classical, Celtic and pop.

-Rafael has worked as a performer, composer, session musician, teacher and producer.
-He studied classical guitar in his early twenties and was invited by the Multicultural Arts Forum, to represent Australia at the Spanish Guitar Festival.
-He went on to become a featured artist, and regular guest, performing at the Arts Forum throughout the 1990s.
+Throughout his career, Rafael has worked as a performer, composer, session musician, teacher and producer.
+After studying classical guitar in his early twenties, he was invited by the Multicultural Arts Forum to represent Australia at the Spanish Guitar Festival.
+He later became a featured artist and regular guest performer with the Arts Forum throughout the 1990s.

-As a guitarist, Rafael appeared as the featured artist in magazines and newspapers, on radio and television, and worked in the theatre as both an onstage actor and musician in the orchestra.
-He has also worked as a music teacher at various schools of music including the Sydney School of Music, Adelaide’s Yamaha School of Music, and the Contemporary School of the Arts in Canberra.
+As a guitarist, Rafael appeared as a featured artist in magazines and newspapers, on radio and television, and worked extensively in theatre as both an onstage actor and orchestral musician.
+He has also taught at a number of music institutions, including the Sydney School of Music, Adelaide’s Yamaha School of Music, and the Contemporary School of the Arts in Canberra.

-While studying the classical guitar, Rafael was introduced to the lute and the music of the Renaissance, and so began his lifelong exploration of music written for the lute.
-He has performed extensively as a lutenist – as an accompanist in a duet playing English lute songs, as an ensemble player in a broken consort performing the songs of John Dowland, and also as a soloist.
+While studying classical guitar, Rafael discovered the lute and the music of the Renaissance, beginning a lifelong exploration of the instrument and its repertoire.
+He has performed extensively as a lutenist — accompanying English lute songs in a duet, performing the music of John Dowland in a broken consort ensemble, and appearing as a soloist.

-Rafael is currently recording two albums of Scottish music for solo lute, featuring music from The Rowallan and Straloch Manuscripts, with his current teacher Elizabeth Pallett.
+Rafael is currently recording two albums of Scottish music for solo lute, featuring works from the Rowallan and Straloch Manuscripts, under the guidance of his current teacher, Elizabeth Pallett